alacritty/alacritty/README.md

 ## Contributing

-A full guideline about contributing to Alacritty can be found in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+A guideline about contributing to Alacritty can be found in the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

-## Issues (known, unknown, feature requests, etc.)

-If you run into a problem with Alacritty, please file an issue.
-If you've got a feature request, feel free to ask about it.
-Please just keep in mind Alacritty is focused on simplicity and performance, and not all features are in line with that goal.

-Before opening a new issue, please check if it has already been reported.
-There's a chance someone else has already reported it, and you can subscribe to that issue to keep up on the latest developments.

 ## FAQ

 **_Is it really the fastest terminal emulator?_**

-In the terminals we've [benchmarked](http://github.com/alacritty/vtebench), Alacritty is either faster or **way** faster than the others.
-If you've found a case where this isn't true, please report a bug.
+Benchmarking terminal emulators is complicated.
+Alacritty uses [vtebench](https://github.com/alacritty/vtebench) to quantify terminal emulator throughput and manages to consistently score better than the competition using it.
+If you have found an example where this is not the case, please report a bug.

+Other aspects like latency or framerate and frame consistency are more difficult to quantify.
+Some terminal emulators also intentionally slow down to save resources, which might be preferred by some users.

+If you have doubts about Alacritty's performance or usability, the best way to quantify terminal emulators is always to test them with **your** specific usecases.

 **_Why isn't feature X implemented?_**